2006 Asian Games opening ceremony: Main event

 Delegates from the 45 countries and regions of Asia entered the stadium after Hong Kong artist Jacky Cheung sang "Together Now".
 As host nation, Qatar enters the stadium last.
 For the fifth time after the 2000 Summer Olympics, 2002 Asian Games, 2004 Summer Olympics, and the 2006 Winter Olympics, North Korea and South Korea jointly entered the stadium under Korean Unification Flag.
-Once all the delegates gathered inside the stadium, India's Bollywood star Sunidhi Chauhan sang "Reach Out".
-Hundreds of performers brought out doves sculptures and form the word peace, which serves as the games' message.
-Then, Sheikh Tamim bin Hamad Al Thani, the games' organising committee chairman and Olympic Council of Asia chairman Sheikh Ahmad Al-Fahad Al-Sabah gave their respective speeches and emir of Qatar, Sheikh Hamad bin Khalifa Al Thani declared the games opened.
-The armed forces personnel later raised the flag of the Olympic Council of Asia (OCA), the games' governing body which was brought in by representatives of Reach Out To Asia (ROTA), a Qatari charity organisation.
+Once all the delegates gathered inside the stadium, India's Bollywood star Sunidhi Chauhan sang "Reach Out" written by award winning songwriters Paul Begaud and Vanessa Corish.
+Hundreds of performers brought out dove sculptures and formed the word "peace."
+Then, the games' organising committee chairman Sheikh Tamim bin Hamad Al Thani and Olympic Council of Asia chairman Sheikh Ahmad Al-Fahad Al-Sabah gave their respective speeches and Emir of Qatar Sheikh Hamad bin Khalifa Al Thani declared the games open.
+Qatar’s armed forces personnel later raised the flag of the Olympic Council of Asia (OCA), the games' governing body which was brought in by representatives of Reach Out To Asia (ROTA), a Qatari charity organisation.
 The flag bore the old logo of the Olympic Council of Asia, which was replaced by a new and current version the following day at the Flag Square of the Asian Games Athletes village.
-Mubarak Eid Belal, Qatar's volleyball player took the athletes' oath, while Abdullah Al Balushi, Qatar's football referee took the judges' oath.
+Mubarak Eid Belal (a Qatari volleyball player) took the athletes' oath, while Abdullah Al Balushi (a Qatari football referee) took the judges' oath.

 Before the torch relay section, Lebanon's Majida El Roumi and Spanish tenor José Carreras performed "Light the Way".
 The torch was relayed into the stadium by bowler Salem Bu Sharbak, volleyball player Mubarak Mustafa, shooter Nasser Al-Atiyya, Mohamed Suleiman, footballer Mansoor Muftah Sheikh and Talal Mansour.
-Mohammed Bin Hamad Al-Thani son of the emir and captain of the Qatar equestrian endurance team rode his horse up the stairs to the top of the stadium to light up the giant cauldron in the form of a giant astrolabe.
+Mohammed Bin Hamad Al-Thani, son of the emir and captain of the Qatar equestrian endurance team, rode his horse up the stairs to the top of the stadium to light up the giant cauldron that took the form of a giant astrolabe.
 The flame was transferred electronically to the Aspire Tower just outside the stadium, and fireworks soon went off, signalling the start of the 2006 Asian Games.
-The horse nearly slipped in the process and a clip of this was internationally viewed.
+The horse nearly slipped in the process and a clip of this incident made it onto the official broadcast.

 Parade of Nations

-All 45 contingents participated in the parade in English alphabetical order, from Afghanistan to Yemen with host Qatar marching last.
-The traditional music of several Asian regions accompanied the athletes as they marched into the stadium.
+All 45 contingents participated in the parade in English alphabetical order, from Afghanistan to Yemen, with host Qatar marching last.
+The traditional music of several Asian regions accompanied the athletes as they marched into the stadium, performed by international dancers on parade floats.

 Whilst most countries entered under their short names, a few entered under alternative names, sometimes due to political disputes.
 Taiwan (Republic of China) entered with the compromised name and flag of "Chinese Taipei" under T so that they did not enter together with conflicting "China", which entered under C.

 North Korea and South Korea marched together under the Korean Unification Flag, but competed separately.

-While the placards were displayed only in English, both English and Arabic announcers were present.
+While the placards were displayed only in English, the participating countries were announced in English and Arabic.